semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 So the question is simple: How does Elasticsearch (Apache Lucene) calculate the score of a document against a query?

-Well, there is a lot of factor that has a influence on the final score.
-The score depends on the documents, but also on the query (and so, comparing scores of documents on different queries doesn't make much sense).
+Well, there is **a lot of factor that influence on the final score.** The score **depends on the documents, but also on the query** (and so, comparing scores of documents on different queries doesn't make much sense).

 Before I talk about the factors, I want you to know that I have never talked about much of the things that I am going to talk about now in my previous articles.

 Last warning, this part will be a bit mathematical and theoretical ; however, it is totally fine that you don't perfectly understand what I will go through now.
-For me, it took a bit of time to understand it.
+For me, it took a bit of time to understand it well.

 #### Inverse Document Frequency

 **Inverse Document Frequency** first.
 Maybe you remember that I've already talked about it in the first article.
-The **inverse document frequency**, IDF in the short way, is a formula, based on terms, that give a factor about how rare a term is.
-The higher the IDF is, the rarer is the term in the document.
+The **inverse document frequency**, IDF in the short way, is a formula, based on terms, that give a factor about **how rare a term is.
+The higher the IDF is, the rarer the term is in the document.**

-Let's have a look to the formula.
+Let's have a look at the formula.

 <a href="https://www.codecogs.com/eqnedit.php?latex=idf_{i}&space;=&space;log(\frac{\left&space;|&space;D&space;\right&space;|}{\left&space;|&space;\left&space;\{&space;d_{j}&space;:&space;t_{i}&space;\in&space;d_{j}&space;\right&space;\}&space;\right&space;|})" target="_blank"><img src="https://latex.codecogs.com/gif.latex?idf_{i}&space;=&space;log(\frac{\left&space;|&space;D&space;\right&space;|}{\left&space;|&space;\left&space;\{&space;d_{j}&space;:&space;t_{i}&space;\in&space;d_{j}&space;\right&space;\}&space;\right&space;|})" title="idf_{i} = log(\frac{\left | D \right |}{\left | \left \{ d_{j} : t_{i} \in d_{j} \right \} \right |})" /></a>

 With <a href="https://www.codecogs.com/eqnedit.php?latex=i" target="_blank"><img src="https://latex.codecogs.com/gif.latex?i" title="i" /></a> the term.

 Here, <a href="https://www.codecogs.com/eqnedit.php?latex=\left&space;|&space;D&space;\right&space;|" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\left&space;|&space;D&space;\right&space;|" title="\left | D \right |" /></a>
-represents the total number of documents for a given type *type*
+represents the **total number of documents for a given type *type***

 <a href="https://www.codecogs.com/eqnedit.php?latex=\left&space;|&space;\left&space;\{&space;d_{j}&space;:&space;t_{i}&space;\in&space;d_{j}&space;\right&space;\}&space;\right&space;|" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\left&space;|&space;\left&space;\{&space;d_{j}&space;:&space;t_{i}&space;\in&space;d_{j}&space;\right&space;\}&space;\right&space;|" title="\left | \left \{ d_{j} : t_{i} \in d_{j} \right \} \right |" /></a>
-simply is a complicated way to represent the number of documents in which the term appears.
+simply is a complicated way to **represent the number of documents in which the term appears.**

 But this is only the *theoretical* formula.
 In practice, this formula has a weakness: What if <a href="https://www.codecogs.com/eqnedit.php?latex=\left&space;|&space;\left&space;\{&space;d_{j}&space;:&space;t_{i}&space;\in&space;d_{j}&space;\right&space;\}&space;\right&space;|&space;=&space;0" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\left&space;|&space;\left&space;\{&space;d_{j}&space;:&space;t_{i}&space;\in&space;d_{j}&space;\right&space;\}&space;\right&space;|&space;=&space;0" title="\left | \left \{ d_{j} : t_{i} \in d_{j} \right \} \right | = 0" /></a>?
-In other words, what if the term doesn't appear in any document?
-It would result in dividing by zero, and this is simply...
-Not possible.
+In other words, what if the term doesn't appear in any document? **It would result in dividing by zero, and this is simply...
+Not possible.**

-So in practice, we add 1 to this value.
-The final formula is:
+So **in practice, we add 1 to this value.** The final formula is:

 <a href="https://www.codecogs.com/eqnedit.php?latex=idf_{i}&space;=&space;log(\frac{\left&space;|&space;D&space;\right&space;|}{\left&space;|&space;\left&space;\{&space;d_{j}&space;:&space;t_{i}&space;\in&space;d_{j}&space;\right&space;\}&space;\right&space;|&space;&plus;&space;1})" target="_blank"><img src="https://latex.codecogs.com/gif.latex?idf_{i}&space;=&space;log(\frac{\left&space;|&space;D&space;\right&space;|}{\left&space;|&space;\left&space;\{&space;d_{j}&space;:&space;t_{i}&space;\in&space;d_{j}&space;\right&space;\}&space;\right&space;|&space;&plus;&space;1})" title="idf_{i} = log(\frac{\left | D \right |}{\left | \left \{ d_{j} : t_{i} \in d_{j} \right \} \right | + 1})" /></a>